SorokinMaxim/Data-Jobs-Salary-Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to see whether job seekers that investigated salaries for their desired jobs ensured they are being adequately compensated as of 2023.
+This data jobs salary dashboard was created to see whether job seekers that investigated salaries for their desired jobs ensured they were being adequately compensated as of 2023.

 ### Excel Skills Used